RanvierMUD/ranviermud/docs/extending/commands.md

   const Broadcast = require(srcPath + 'Broadcast');

   return {
-    // `usage` is shown when viewing the help a command, see the Helpfiles section for more detail
+    // `usage` is shown when viewing the helpfile for a command, see the Helpfiles section for more detail
     usage: 'inventory',
     command : state => (args, player) => {
       if (!player.inventory || !player.inventory.size) {
         /*
+        A note on using Broadcast:
         `sayAt` sends a message to the player with a newline afterwards.
 If you need to concatenate multiple strings together before breaking to the next line you can simply use `at()` as long as you remember to end the line with a newline using